icco/pseudoweb/_drafts/2015-05-05-ddos-and-you.md

  - [Vagrant](https://www.vagrantup.com/)
  - So many others!

 My preferred way for small projects right now is a small ruby script using Fog, but that's not ideal.
-People are constantly trying to improve this area, because everyone has different oppinions on how it should be done (probably why there are so many solutions to the problem).
+People are constantly trying to improve this area, because everyone has different opinions on how it should be done (probably why there are so many solutions to the problem).

 ### Playbooks